aws-samples/sample-q-index-cross-account-access/README.md

 - AWS CDK (v2) installed and configured on your computer (if running CDK to deploy Amazon Q Business)

 - Two AWS Accounts (one account as ISV, another account acting as enterprise customer)
-- Data accessor registered for your ISV and https://localhost:8081 registered as redirect URL ([see details on the process](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/isv-info-to-provide.html))
+- Data accessor registered for your ISV and make sure to add https://localhost:8081 as one of the redirect URLs ([see details on the process](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/isv-info-to-provide.html))
 - IAM Identity Center (IDC) instance setup with user added on enterprise customer AWS account
 - Amazon Q Business application setup with IAM IDC as access management on enterprise customer AWS account [optional - CDK deployment for easy setup]
 - Docker installed (for deploying CDK only; used for packaging python libraries to Lambda function)